alm059/wireguard-config/readme_server.md

         The port specifies the listening port for this interface of WireGuard.
 Default is 51820.
         The forwarding-interface specifies the interface to route traffic through which is not directed to this server.
 If not set, forwarding will be disabled for this interface until it is manually enabled with the enable-forwarding command. enable {<interface-name>}
+        Alias for wg-quick up.
 Enables an existent, but disabled interface.
     disable {<interface-name>}
+        Alias for wg-quick down.
 Disables an interface without deleting it.
     enable-forwarding {<interface-name>} {<forwarding-interface>}
         Enables traffic forwarding.
 This enables peers to route all traffic through the encrypted tunnel interface and reach their destination.
 Will also allow peers to reach devices in the LAN.
     disable-forwarding {<interface-name>}